What new medications are available for glaucoma?

 The most common side effects are typically mild and limited to the eye.
 Vyzulta has side effects similar to the latanoprost component alone, including redness in and around the eye, eyelash growth, permanent darkening of iris color, and irritation.
 Rhopressa may cause redness and irritation as well as pigmentation in the cornea, which tends not to affect vision.

-Editor’s note: While these new medications may be very effective in some people, they may not work for everyone and, because they are new to the market, they are expensive and may not be covered by insurance.
+Editor’s note: While these new medications may be very effective in some people, they may not work for everyone and, because they are relatively new to the market, they are expensive and may not be covered by insurance.
 The contents of this article do not constitute medical advice, and treatment should be given under a doctor’s supervision.
 Please discuss any possible side effects with your doctor.